Glass Onion: A Knives Out Mystery: Filming

 Returning Knives Out crew members included cinematographer Steve Yedlin, editor Bob Ducsay, and composer Nathan Johnson.
-Filming began in Spetses, an island in Greece, on June 28, 2021.
+Filming began on Spetses, an island in Greece, on June 28, 2021.
 Johnson discovered the Amanzoe's Villa 20 in Porto Heli and decided to use it as a major filming location.
 It also housed the cast and their families for the majority of the shoot, which Johnson described as "a summer vacation where we also made a movie".
 The shoot moved out of Greece on July 30 to continue shooting interior and New York scenes in Belgrade, and wrapped officially on September 13, 2021.

-In addition to the title, he film contains references to other songs by the Beatles; two of the glass sculptures include a walrus ("I Am the Walrus") and strawberries ("Strawberry Fields Forever"), and the switch that controls the safety enclosure around the Mona Lisa is modeled as "The Fool on the Hill".
+In addition to the title, the film contains references to other songs by the Beatles: two of the glass sculptures include a walrus ("I Am the Walrus") and strawberries ("Strawberry Fields Forever"), and the switch that controls the safety enclosure around the Mona Lisa is modeled as "The Fool on the Hill".
+The title song ("Glass Onion") also references these songs.

 Music

 Rian's cousin and frequent collaborator, Nathan Johnson, returned to score Glass Onion; it marks their fifth collaboration after Brick (2005), The Brothers Bloom (2009), Looper (2012), and the predecessor, Knives Out (2019).
 Netflix Music released the album on November 25, 2022.

-Other songs featured in the film include "Under the Bridge" by Red Hot Chili Peppers; "Star"; "To Love Somebody" by the Bee Gees; "Starman" by David Bowie; "Take Me Home, Country Roads" by Toots and The Maytals; and "Mona Lisa" by Nat King Cole.
-Edward Norton plays "Blackbird" by The Beatles on guitar.
+Other songs featured in the film include "To Love Somebody" by the Bee Gees; "Star" and "Starman" by David Bowie; "Take Me Home, Country Roads" by Toots and The Maytals; and "Mona Lisa" by Nat King Cole.
+Edward Norton plays "Blackbird" by The Beatles and "Under the Bridge" by Red Hot Chili Peppers on guitar.
 "Glass Onion" by The Beatles plays during the end credits.

 Release

 Marketing

-A Glass Onion teaser trailer was released on September 8, 2022, followed by a full trailer on November 7, 2022.
+A Glass Onion teaser trailer was released on September 8, 2022, followed by a full trailer on November 7.

-Johnson said he was "pissed" that A Knives Out Mystery was added as the subtitle, originally intending the film to be titled Glass Onion and act as a standalone story.
-While he said he understood the need for audiences to understand that Glass Onion was part of a series, he believes that "the whole appeal to me is it’s a new novel off the shelf every time" and that there is an industry trend with "the gravity of a thousand suns toward serialized storytelling".
+Johnson said he was "pissed" that "A Knives Out Mystery" was added as a subtitle to the film's marketing materials, and he originally intended the film's title to simply be "Glass Onion", as it is a standalone story.
+While he said he understood the need for audiences to understand that Glass Onion was part of a series, he felt that "the whole appeal to me is it's a new novel off the shelf every time", and that there is an industry trend with "the gravity of a thousand suns toward serialized storytelling".